AusBoone/Smart-Music-Go/README.md

 Smart-Music-Go aims to evolve beyond a basic Spotify interface.
 Planned improvements include:

 - **Smart recommendations** that leverage Spotify's audio analysis API to suggest tracks or build playlists by mood or tempo.
 - **Multi-service search** across platforms like YouTube or SoundCloud for broader discovery.
+A new `aggregate` mode queries all providers at once.
+- **Listening insights** now provide top artists and top tracks over a chosen period.
+- **Collaborative playlists** APIs allow creating collections that multiple users can populate.
 - **Collaborative playlists** so users can share favorites and create collections together.
 - **Personal listening insights** stored in SQLite to highlight trends and weekly discoveries.
 - **Enhanced UI/UX** with theme switching and audio previews in the React frontend.